 If you are planning on making multiple trips to Europe in a year annual cover might be more appropriate for your needs.

-In any event, check how many days of travel are included in your policy.
+But check how many days of travel are included in your policy.
 Most insurers will cap the number of days, for example, to 31 days for a single trip or 90 days in total over the year.

-You may also be able to add European cover to an existing breakdown policy so if you’ve already paid for a policy before booking a holiday, look into that option first.
+You may also be able to add European cover to an existing breakdown policy, so if you’ve already paid for a policy before booking a holiday, look into that option first.

 IMPORTANT NOTE: Find out if your breakdown provider asks you to inform them before making a European trip.